 Beauty products are more advanced than ever, which is great news when it comes to beating dark circles and breakouts.
 But with more advanced formulas come more complex ingredients, which is where things can get a little, well, murky—especially on the topic of parabens.
 While groundbreaking products developed by genius cosmetic scientists may sound like the thing we all need more of, there’s been some backlash when it comes to the growing number of synthetic ingredients used in the lotions and potions we slather on our bodies.

 You’ll find them in everything from shampoo and shower gel to face creams and serums (note—oils play by different rules, so don’t require the same preservatives as water-based products), where they help to keep active ingredients stable, effective and free from harmful bacteria growth—which is especially important in jars and pots that allow for finger dipping.
-The most commonly used are methylparaben, ethylparaben, propylparaben and butylparaben.
+The most commonly used are methylparaben, ethylparaben, propylparaben, and butylparaben.

-According to EU and FDA regulations, parabens in their current form are officially considered safe to use, since cosmetic products only use a very small concentration of these ingredients in their formulas (up to around 0.4%, though measurements do differ for each paraben).
+According to EU and FDA regulations, parabens in their current form are officially considered safe to use, since cosmetic products only use a very small concentration of these ingredients in their formulas (up to around 0.4 percent, though measurements do differ for each paraben).

 “We use the precautionary principle; if multiple research casts doubt over an ingredient’s safety to humans or the environment, we will not use it,” explains Rose Ovensehi, founder of Flora & Curl Botanical Haircare.
 Meanwhile, Elsie Rutterford, co-founder of BYBI Beauty, echoes this play-it-safe sentiment: “Many believe parabens are linked to serious diseases and hormonal disruption in men and women, but many fiercely debate this.”

-Researchers on both sides of the debate, including Dr. Darbre, continue to investigate the long-term impact parabens may have on our health, but in the meantime, it’s up to us all to make a personal call on the products we choose to use.
-If you’re keen to explore alternatives, keep scrolling for our favourite paraben-free products to shop now.
+Researchers on both sides of the debate, including Darbre, continue to investigate the long-term impact parabens may have on our health, but in the meantime, it’s up to us all to make a personal call on the products we choose to use.
+If you’re keen to explore alternatives, keep scrolling for our favorite paraben-free products to shop now.

 If you want to play it safe and give parabens a miss where you can, you’re in luck—paraben-free products are everywhere.
-To steer clear of greenwashing, however, we’d suggest always checking the ingredient label to make sure you’re actually getting the goods.
-Parabens are easy to spot thanks to the fact that even their full chemical names always end in “paraben” (e.g., methylparaben, propylparaben or butylparaben).
+To steer clear of greenwashing, however, we’d suggest always checking the ingredient label to make sure you’re getting the goods.
+Parabens are easy to spot thanks to the fact that even their full chemical names always end in “paraben” (e.g., methylparaben, propylparaben, or butylparaben).

-When it comes to hair care, Rose of Flora & Curl recommends looking out for alternative preservatives, including sodium benzoate or potassium sorbate, while many skincare products look to organic compounds with preserving properties, such as salicylic acid, benzoic acid and sorbic acid.
-Looking for airtight packaging (which minimises the exposure of products to open air) is a good idea, too, as it'll help limit bacteria growth.
+When it comes to hair care, Ovensehi recommends looking out for alternative preservatives, including sodium benzoate or potassium sorbate, while many skincare products look to organic compounds with preserving properties, such as salicylic acid, benzoic acid, and sorbic acid.
+Looking for airtight packaging (which minimizes the exposure of products to open air) is a good idea, too, as it'll help limit bacteria growth.